Indie Publishing ToolsWhat Every Writer Should Know To Get Started

 For the rest of us, writing a great book is hard, but the process part of indie publishing has evolved to where anyone can do it.
 You just need to know where to start and when to hire experts along the way.
 It’s like being the general contractor for a construction project but without the shovels.
 Take your time.
 Have fun.
 Don’t get discouraged.
 For the first time in the history of the world, you can get your words out to the masses without having to ask permission from anyone.
 What you do with that opportunity is up to you.
 Make the most of it.

-Here are some fantastic resources to point you in the right direction.
+Here are links to some other fantastic resources to help you get started in your writing journey:

 The Creative Penn (podcast and great resources for writers at all stages)

 Self Publishing Formula (advice from a new and also a proven author)

 Write Publish Repeat (a great book that talks about the process and philosophy of indie publishing)

 If you have further questions, please leave a comment below and I’ll try my best to help you out.